 Pygeum is an herb that’s extracted from the bark of the African cherry tree.
 It’s usually available as an herbal supplement taken orally.

 It’s well known as a potentially beneficial treatment for an enlarged prostate and prostatitis due to its DHT-blocking ability.
 Because of this, it’s also thought to be a possible treatment for DHT-related hair loss, too.
 But there’s very little research to support pygeum bark’s use alone as a successful DHT blocker.

 Pumpkin seed oil is another DHT blocker that’s been shown to be successful.

 Very little research exists on whether caffeine can promote hair growth.
-But a 2014 study suggests that caffeine can help prevent hair loss by:
+But a

 - making hairs grow longer